-Production of condensate/pentane+ and LPG increased in 2016.
+Production of condensate/pentane+ and LPG increased in 2017.

-Condensate/pentane+, and butane production continue to increase in B.C., while ethane and propane is decreasing slightly.
+Condensate/pentane+ and butane production continue to increase in B.C., while ethane and propane is decreasing slightly.
+This is likely due to ethane and propone remaining in plant outlet streams for extraction closer to markets.
 This trend is contributed by the development of gas/liquids rich portions of the Montney play.
-Across all of B.C. the condensate/pentanes+ increased 12 per cent from last year (Figure 17).
+Across all of B.C. the condensate/pentanes+ increased 30 per cent from last year (Figure 18).